-The EU said Tuesday that Britain needs to provide “a credible justification” for any delay.
+The EU said Tuesday that Britain needed to provide “a credible justification” for any delay.

-Whatever Parliament decides, it will not end Britain’s Brexit crisis.
+Whatever Parliament decides this week, it won’t end Britain’s Brexit crisis.
 Both lawmakers and the public remain split between backers of a clean break from the EU and those who favor continuing a close relationship through a post-Brexit trade deal or by reversing the June 2016 decision to leave.